Nail Fetish

 Clinical lineage

 The broad concept of partialism, erotic focus on a single body part, was formalised in late-nineteenth-century sexology.
-Richard von Krafft-Ebing's Psychopathia Sexualis (1886) catalogued how desire could attach to isolated features of the body, and Havelock Ellis's Studies in the Psychology of Sex (issued from 1897) discussed the same phenomenon of erotic symbolism, where a part stands in for the whole person.
+Richard von Krafft-Ebing's Psychopathia Sexualis (1886) catalogued how desire could attach to isolated features of the body, and Havelock Ellis's Studies in the Psychology of Sex (issued from 1897) treated the same phenomenon of erotic symbolism, where a part stands in for the whole person.

 - 1886: Krafft-Ebing documents fetishism and the erotic over-valuation of body parts in Psychopathia Sexualis, the foundational clinical frame for all later partialisms.